Monday, July 11, 2022

 Kiryu's story picks up steam when he comes across a young girl, Haruka, that is somehow tied to the one billion yen that has been stolen from the Tojo clan.
 The Kiryu saga of the Yakuza franchise has always been about family, and that is true here as well.
 Yakuza 0 had Kiryu protecting his adopted father, Shintaro Kazama, and his sworn brother, Akira Nishiyama.
 Yakuza picks up that trend, as Kiryu does everything he can to protect Haruka, the little girl that ended up in his custody.

-In Yakuza Kiwami, the Japanese voices are left in the western versions, but in the original western release of Yakuza for PlayStation 2, the English voices were dubbed by famous voice actors.
+The Japanese voices are only included in the original Japanese version, in the western versions of Yakuza for PlayStation 2, the English voices were dubbed by famous voice actors.
 It pains me to recommend the Japanese voices, as the English cast was amazing.
 Among others, it included Mark Hamill giving Joker vibes as Majima and Bill Farmer doing his best Sam the Canine Shamus as Detective Date.
 The English voices are actually really good.
 It's just the janky script that let them down.
 Not only is the dialog in the original English PlayStation 2 version clunky. but names of places and people have been shortened or even changed for little reason.
 To this day, no one but the translator knows why the Florist of Sai was given the name of Kage in English.
 He certainly never received a given name in the original Japanese version.
-Thankfully, Yakuza Kiwami has a much less awkward translation with the original names intact.

 All of the minigames are fun diversions, but the best part of any Yakuza game outside of the main story is the side missions.
-There are many sidequests, and Yakuza Kiwami thankfully doesn't remove any sidequests from the original.
-Kiwami also adds a few new ones to tie the game back to Yakuza 0.
-Like any Yakuza game, some of them can be quite off-the-wall hilarious.
+There are many sidequests, and like any Yakuza game, some of them can be quite off-the-wall hilarious.
 There's nothing like the adult baby gangsters seen in later games, but the wackiness the series is known for definitely started here.
 As with any Yakuza game, the last side mission is an extremely hard fight with a member of the Amon family.

-Yakuza is a great game regardless of which game you are playing, even if it is the PlayStation 2 version or the Japan-only Wii U and PlayStation 3 high-definition versions.
-However, the best way to play is definitely the Kiwami remake.
-It does remove 2 out of 6 hostesses and the pachislot games, however, it adds 12 minigames, adds three fighting styles, and brings the presentation up to modern standards.
-In doing so, it restored the original game's status as one of the best games in the series.
+Yakuza is a great game regardless of which game you are playing, from the PlayStation 2 version to the Japan-only Wii U and PlayStation 3 high-definition versions.
+The original game remains one of the best games in the series.

 No comments: